JetBrains/kotlin-multiplatform-dev-docs/topics/overview/use-cases-examples.md

 **Case studies:**

 * [IceRock](https://icerockdev.com/) is an outsourcing company that leverages Kotlin Multiplatform to develop apps for its clients.
-Their app portfolio spans various business requirements, complemented by a substantial collection of open-source Kotlin Multiplatform libraries that enhance the Kotlin Multiplatform development process.
+Its app portfolio spans various business requirements, complemented by a substantial collection of open-source Kotlin Multiplatform libraries that enhance the Kotlin Multiplatform development process.
 * [Mirego](https://kotlinlang.org/lp/multiplatform/case-studies/mirego/), an end-to-end digital product team, uses Kotlin Multiplatform to run the same business logic on the web, iOS, tvOS, Android, and Amazon Fire TV.
-KMP allows them to streamline development while still getting the most out of each platform.
+KMP allows it to streamline development while still getting the most out of each platform.

 ### Companies expanding to new markets

-Some companies want to enter new markets by launching their apps on platforms they haven't previously targeted, for example, moving from iOS-only to include Android or vice-versa.
+Some companies want to enter new markets by launching their apps on platforms they haven't previously targeted, for example, moving from iOS-only to include Android or vice versa.

 KMP helps you leverage existing iOS code and development practices while maintaining native performance and UI flexibility on Android.
 If you want to maintain platform-specific user experiences and leverage existing knowledge and code, KMP could be the ideal long-term solution.

-**Case study:** [Instabee](https://www.youtube.com/watch?v=YsQ-2lQYQ8M) used Kotlin Multiplatform with Compose Multiplatform to migrate their Android app logic and UI.
-This allowed them to enter the iOS market quickly by reusing much of their existing Android codebase.
+**Case study:** [Instabee](https://www.youtube.com/watch?v=YsQ-2lQYQ8M) used Kotlin Multiplatform with Compose Multiplatform to migrate its Android app logic and UI.
+This allowed the company to enter the iOS market quickly by reusing much of its existing Android codebase.

 ### Teams developing software development kits (SDK)